 When will I receive the first hotpatch update?

 - Hotpatch updates are typically released on the second Tuesday of each month.
 For more information, see below.

-- Because Hotpatch patches the in-memory code of running processes without the need to restart the process, your applications will be unaffected by the patching process.
-Note that this is separate from any potential performance and functionality implications of the patch itself.
+- Because hotpatch patches the in-memory code of running processes without the need to restart the process, your applications are unaffected by the patching process.
+This is separate from any potential performance and functionality implications of the patch itself.

 Can I upgrade from my existing Windows Server OS?

 - Yes, upgrading from existing versions of Windows Server (such as Windows Server 2016 or Windows Server 2019) to Windows Server 2022 Datacenter: Azure Edition is supported.

 How can I get troubleshooting support for hotpatching?